HeCorr/rust-ban-server/README.md

 #### Available Endpoints

 - `GET /api/status` - For checking if the API is alive
+- `GET /api/rustBans/count` - For getting the registered ban count
 - `GET /api/rustBans/<SteamID64>` - For checking for banned SteamIDs (mostly used by the game server)
 - `POST /api/rustBans` - For adding account bans
 - `DELETE /api/rustBans/<SteamID64>` - For removing account bans